-The Ocean Basket Kelp Forest Exhibit is an underwater forest where kelp plants grow like tall trees, fish swim through the fronds like birds and abalone, sea urchins and rock lobsters feed and take cover among the root-like holdfasts.
+The Kelp Forest Exhibit is an underwater forest where giant sea bamboo grows like tall trees, fish swim through the algae fronds like birds and abalone, sea urchins and rock lobsters feed and take cover among the root-like holdfasts.

 An enchanted underwater forest

 Kelp forests thrive off southern Africa where the icy Atlantic Ocean washes over rocky and shallow reefs from Cape Agulhas, at the southern tip of Africa, to central Namibia.
-The southeasterly that buffets the Cape Peninsula in summer causes upwellings of rich nutrients from the cold, dark depths of the ocean.
+The southeasterly winds that buffet the Cape Peninsula in summer cause upwellings of rich nutrients from the cold, dark depths of the ocean.
 These nutrients fertilise the kelp plants, allowing them to grow into giant forests, the canopies of which can be seen from the shore.

-The Kelp Challenge – grow kelp in an aquarium
+The challenge of growing kelp in an aquarium

 Like land plants, kelp plants also require certain conditions in which to grow, including sunlight, cool water temperature, wave action, or water movement, and nutrients.